sherwino/skill-sample-nodejs-fact/instructions/2-lambda-function.md

     Once you have selected Alexa Skills Kit, click the **Next** button.

 7.  **Configure your function.** This screen is where we will enter the important parts of our Lambda function.
 These values will only ever be visible to you, but make sure that you name your function something meaningful.
-"SpaceFacts" is sufficient if you don't have another idea for a name.
+"QuizGame" is sufficient if you don't have another idea for a name.

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/2-7-configure-your-function._TTH_.png" />

-8.  **Copy and paste the [provided code](https://github.com/alexa/skill-sample-nodejs-fact/blob/en-US/lambda/custom/index.js) into the Lambda function code box.**  We have provided the code for this skill on [GitHub](https://github.com/alexa/skill-sample-nodejs-fact/blob/en-US/lambda/custom/index.js).
+8.  **Copy and paste the [provided code](https://github.com/alexa/skill-sample-nodejs-quiz-game/blob/master/lambda/src/index.js) into the Lambda function code box.**  We have provided the code for this skill on [GitHub](https://github.com/alexa/skill-sample-nodejs-quiz-game/blob/master/lambda/src/index.js).
 Delete the contents of the code box, and paste the contents of the new code.

 9.  **Set up your Lambda function role.**  If you haven't done this before, we have a [detailed walkthrough for setting up your first role for Lambda](https://github.com/alexa/alexa-cookbook/tree/master/aws/lambda-role.md).
 If you have done this before, set your **Existing role** value to "lambda_basic_execution."